Zeptiny/Syncr/README.md

 ### Github Workflows
 - Make them work?

+### Accounts
+- Option to disable register

 ### Idead (Unknown Feasibility)
 - Distribute jobs across multiple servers to improve performance
 - Suggest optimal rclone settings based on job analysis

+## Other & technical information
+- The scheduled jobs are checked every minute with cron_validator using huey if they should be executed, schedules cannot be less than 1 minute.
+- Credentials are never saved to the rclone configuration of any server, they are always maintained on the django database.
+- There is support for multiple users, as well as a registration page.
+- Jobs are executed sending the information to the rclone remote API, the remotes/unions are then created on-the-fly.

 # Installation & Setup